 At the heart of this wider ancient landscape, both physically and spiritually, is Machrie Moor.
 Here are the remains of no fewer than six closely grouped stone circles, while the immediately surrounding area comes complete with chambered cairns, a standing stone and more hut circles.

 Access to the Machrie Moor Stone Circles is via the Moss Farm Road.
 This is a track heading east from the A841 some 200yds south of the bridge where the main road crosses the Machrie Water and about three miles north of Blackwaterfoot.
-Access from the main road is on foot, and taking a tour of the stone circles into account, together with small side excursions to standing stones and cairns not actually on the track, you are likely to have walked three miles by the time you return to your car, though this does depend on where you have been able to park it.
+Access from the main road is on foot, and taking a tour of the stone circles into account, together with small side excursions to standing stones and cairns not actually on the track, you are likely to have walked three miles by the time you return to your car.

 The Moss Farm Road gives good walking as you follow the line of the Machrie Water inland.
 After half a mile, and two right-angled turns, you come to the first of the monuments en route.
 Opinions differ as to whether this is a burial cairn with a kerb made of large stone, or a stone circle in which a later burial took place.
 Pressing on, the track climbs a distinct edge as it makes its way onto Machrie Moor itself.
 There are a number of hut circles in the immediate area of the track here, but anyone but an expert will have difficulty making them out.
 Easier to spot, however, are the next three monuments, a standing stone 100yds off to the left of the track (plus a nearby modern memorial), a chambered cairn with a pointed upright a similar distance to the right of the track, and some stones remaining from a chambered cairn which was largely destroyed when the track you are following was built.